simonprovost/Auto-Sklong/README.md

 ## <a id="citation"></a>📝 How to Cite?

-Paper has been submitted to a conference.
+`Auto-Sklong` paper has been accepted to the International Conference on Bioinformatics and Biomedicine (BIBM) 2024 edition.
+Awaiting for the proceeding to be released.
 In the meantime, for the repository, utilise the button top right corner of the repository "How to cite?", or open the following citation file: [CITATION.cff](./CITATION.cff).

 ## <a id="license"></a>🔐 License